-Now this team seeks to refine the device to elicit the same improvements seen with the current high-cost device that requires the user to hook up to a sensor and can be quite complicated.
-The Colorado Oral Strengthening Device has the potential to improve access to an impactful device and help people living with Parkinson’s sustain their ability to swallow for eating and drinking.
+Now, this team seeks to refine the device to elicit the same improvements seen with the current high-cost device.
+The Colorado Oral Strengthening Device has the potential to help people living with Parkinson’s sustain their ability to swallow for eating and drinking.